Ali-Mahmoud98/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 | `10-print_triangle.c` | Prints a triangle |
 | `100-prime_factor.c` | Finds and prints the largest prime factor of the number `612852475143` |
 | `101-print_number.c` | Prints an integer |

+## General
+- Allowed editors: vi, vim, emacs
+- All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
+- All your files should end with a new line
+- A `README.md` file, at the root of the folder of the project is mandatory
+- Code should use the Betty style.
+It will be checked using `betty-style.pl` and `betty-doc.pl`
+- You are not allowed to use global variables
+- No more than 5 functions per file
+- You are not allowed to use the standard library.
+Any use of functions like `printf`, `puts`, etc… is forbidden
+- Allowed to use `_putchar`